ResByte/ResByte.github.io/_pages/about.md

 ---

 I am currently working at [Abeja](http://www.abeja.asia) as Deep Learning Researcher.
-I am interested in Applied Deep Learning as well as Generative Modelling.
+I am interested in Applied Deep Learning as well as Adversarial Models.
 Following are few of the various projects I have worked on:

 - Image classification using deep neural nets.
-- Fine tuning pre-trained network.
+- Fine tuning a pre-trained network.
-- Task based feature learning.
+- Feature learning from images.
 - Modelling deep neural nets from scratch.
 - Benchmarking libraries such as mxnet, tensorflow etc.